Adult Non-Hodgkin Lymphoma Treatment (PDQ®)

 - Cutaneous anaplastic large cell lymphoma.
 This type of anaplastic large cell lymphoma mostly affects the skin, but other parts of the body may also be affected.
 Signs of cutaneous anaplastic large cell lymphoma include one or more bumps or ulcers on the skin.

 - Systemic anaplastic large cell lymphoma.
 This type of anaplastic large cell lymphoma begins in the lymph nodes and may affect other parts of the body.
 Patients may have a lot of anaplastic lymphoma kinase (ALK) protein inside the lymphoma cells.
 These patients have a better prognosis than patients who do not have extra ALK protein.
 Systemic anaplastic large cell lymphoma is more common in children than adults.
-(See the Childhood Non-Hodgkin Lymphoma Treatment summary for more information.)
+(See the PDQ summary on Childhood Non-Hodgkin Lymphoma Treatment for more information.)

 - Extranodal NK -/T-cell lymphoma.
 Extranodal NK-/T-cell lymphoma usually begins in the area around the nose.
 It may also affect the paranasal sinus (hollow spaces in the bones around the nose), roof of the mouth, trachea, skin, stomach, and intestines.
 Most cases of extranodal NK-/T-cell lymphoma have Epstein-Barr virus in the tumor cells.
 Sometimes hemophagocytic syndrome occurs (a serious condition in which there are too many active histiocytes and T cells that cause severe inflammation in the body).
 Treatment to suppress the immune system is needed.
 This type of non-Hodgkin lymphoma is not common in the United States.